Bethpage, New York: Geography

 According to the United States Census Bureau, the CDP, or Census Designated Place, has a total area of 3.6 sqmi, all land.
 For the 2000 Census, the boundaries of the CDP were adjusted compared to those of the 1990 census, with some territory gained and some lost.

+Bethpage is located approximately 30 mi east of Midtown Manhattan and 13 mi east of the Queens border.
+It bounds Plainview to the north, Farmingdale and Old Bethpage to the east, Hicksville and Levittown to the west, and Plainedge to the south.

 The area is served by the Bethpage Post Office, ZIP code 11714, whose boundaries are slightly different from that of the CDP.
-The area is also served by Bethpage Union Free School District, Island Trees Union Free School District, Plainedge Union Free School District, and Hicksville Union Free School District, the boundaries of which include parts of some surrounding hamlets, including parts of Old Bethpage, Plainview, and Plainedge.
 The Town of Hempstead, on its website, includes a small part of Bethpage hamlet that is in the Levittown census-designated place.

+Infrastructure

+Transportation

+The Long Island Rail Road provides service from Bethpage station primarily on the Ronkonkoma Branch and occasionally the Central Branch.

+Bethpage, along with the remainder of Nassau County, is served by the Nassau Inter-County Express (NICE) bus system along Hempstead Turnpike.

+The Bethpage State Parkway begins at a trumpet interchange with the Southern State Parkway in North Massapequa and runs north before terminating at a traffic circle with Plainview Road and a local park road in Bethpage State Park.

+Public safety

+Bethpage's fire protection is provided by the Bethpage Fire Department.
+Its police protection comes from the Nassau County Police Department's 8th precinct, as well as the MTA Police and Nassau County Auxiliary Police.

 Economy

-The grocery chain King Kullen is based in Bethpage.
+Bethpage is home to the North America Headquarters of technology company LogiTag and Altice, formerly known as Cablevision.
 USPS also has a sorting facility in the town that serves the New York region.
-Bethpage is also home to the North America Headquarters of technology company LogiTag and Altice, formerly known as Cablevision.
+The grocery chain King Kullen was previously headquartered in Bethpage between 2000 and 2020, before transferring their offices to Hauppauge.

+Bethpage Federal Credit Union (rebranded to FourLeaf Federal Credit Union), a federally chartered credit union, is headquartered in Bethpage.
+It is the largest credit union in New York State and 16th largest in the nation with approximately $12.9 billion in assets, 471,284 members, and 38 publicly accessible branches throughout Nassau and Suffolk counties.

 Bethpage is home to two movie studios.
-Gold Coast Studios has filmed major motion pictures in Bethpage including The Amazing Spider-Man 2 and Sisters, as well as the television series Pan Am and Kevin Can Wait.
-Grumman Studios also worked on The Amazing Spider-Man 2, and has filmed Avengers, Salt and broadcast The Sound of Music Live!
+Gold Coast Studios has filmed major motion pictures, including The Amazing Spider-Man 2 and Sisters, as well as the television series Pan Am and Kevin Can Wait.
+Grumman Studios also worked on The Amazing Spider-Man 2, filmed Avengers, Salt and broadcast The Sound of Music Live!

 Goya Foods has its Long Island division in Bethpage.